MrAngalo/rabbit-hole-3/README.md

 If you prefer to install manually without Node.js, please copy the scripts found in ./package.json into your terminal.

 You must have Docker.
 Docker is the environment in which the project will be built and ran.
-Make sure you have it running in the background before you attempt installation
+Make sure you have it running in the background before you attempt installation.

 ## 1. Installation: